Jean Lafitte: British offer

 Following the charges of November 10, 1812, and subsequent arrest and jailing of his brother Pierre, Jean Lafitte operated the piracy and smuggling business.
 Over the next few months, the British Navy increased patrols in the Gulf of Mexico, and by August they had established a base at Pensacola.
 On September 3, 1814, the British ship HMS Sophie fired on a pirate ship returning to Barataria.
 Lafitte's ship grounded in shallow water where the larger British ship could not follow.
 The British raised a white flag and launched a small dinghy with several officers.
 Lafitte and several of his men rowed to meet them halfway.

 Captain Nicholas Lockyer, the commander of the Sophie, had been ordered to contact the "Commandant at Barataria".
 He was accompanied by a Royal Marine infantry captain, John McWilliam, who had been given a package to deliver to Lafitte.
 The Baratarians invited the British officers to row to their island.
 When they had disembarked and were surrounded by his men, Lafitte identified himself to them.
 Many of the smugglers wanted to lynch the British men, but Lafitte intervened and placed guards outside his home to ensure their protection.

 McWilliam brought two letters in his packet for Lafitte: one, under the seal of King George III, offered Lafitte and his forces British citizenship and land grants in the British colonies in the Americas (by then, these consisted of islands in the Caribbean and territory in Upper and Lower Canada).
 In exchange, the king asked for Lafitte and his forces to promise to assist in the naval fight against the United States and to return any recent property that had been captured from Spanish ships.
 (Spain had become an ally of the British against the French.)
 If they refused the offer, the letters informed Lafitte that the British had orders to capture Barataria to put an end to their smuggling.
 The second item was a personal note to Lafitte from McWilliam's superior, Lieutenant Colonel Edward Nicolls, urging him to accept the offer.

 Believing that the Americans would eventually prevail in the war against Britain, Lafitte thought he could more easily defeat the US revenue officers than he could the British Navy.
 He had also been told in August that American officials were planning an assault on Barataria with forces under the command of Commodore Daniel Patterson.
 They feared that Lafitte and his men might side with the British.

 Lafitte tried to convince the Americans that they had nothing to fear from him.
 He sent a message to the Americans that few of his men favored helping the British but said he needed 15 days to review their offer.
-Lafitte had copies of the letters sent to Jean Blanque, a member of the state legislature who had invested in the Barataria operation.
+Lafitte had copies of the letters sent to Jean Blanque, a member of the Louisiana state legislature who had invested in the Barataria operation.
 In a personal note, Lafitte reminded Blanque that his brother Pierre was still in jail and deserved an early release.